learn-co-curriculum/dsc-testing-for-trends-lab/README.md

 * Check and comment on the stationarity of time series data
 * Use rolling statistics as an initial check for stationarity
-* Use the Dickey Fuller Test for performing statistical testing for time series stationarity
+* Use the Dickey-Fuller Test for performing statistical testing for time series stationarity

 ## Importing the data